vyshnavilaharithota/bloggit/README.md

 # Bloggit

-Deployed version of bloggit in gitbub using github pages.
+Deployed version of bloggit in github using github pages.

 This website can be accesses using https://vyshnavilaharithota.github.io/blogsPortal